 HONORABLE MENTION – Rogue Monster Lite Matador Dip Bar: After years of trying to figure out how to build something myself, I finally just bought the one I really wanted.
 Rogue Fitness stuff lasts forever, and the Matador Dip Bar mounted to the 3×3 Half Strip makes it easy to do a killer exercise.
 Now I can train my triceps for those once-a-year 10-hour sufferfests and eliminate at least one weak link in my program.

 2020 lasted three years while simultaneously blowing by faster than ever.
 I mean, I was going to get fast this year, right?
 Without events to train for, actual training took a back seat to just riding around for fun, and that’s OK.

 A certain Gravel Project Bike build slid to the back burner, too, but you’ll be seeing that very soon.
 In fact, we have quite a few exciting Project Bike builds coming for 2021, in just about every category.
 Stay tuned, and be sure to check out the Editor’s Choice lists from the rest of our team, too.

 Happy Holidays, and as always, thank you for reading Bikerumor!

-Many more great products have passed though our hands this year, but this collection highlights the best I’ve seen or ridden.
-Full disclosure: Each of these products have been chosen purely on their performance and/or technological merits for the reasons described above.
+Many more great products have passed through our hands this year, but this collection highlights the best I’ve seen or ridden.
+Full disclosure: Each of these products has been chosen purely on their performance and/or technological merits for the reasons described above.
 Under no circumstances were any of our selections paid for by their producers.
 Nor was any preference or favor given to advertisers or brands who bring us on trips.
 Our selections are for the most part (but not exclusively) limited to products that we’ve actually spent time riding/testing in person.
 So a brand’s willingness to invite Bikerumor to join a launch event, or to provide product samples does make it more likely that we will have considered their products, if only because we can share our real, firsthand experiences.